 Abstract

-Methods: A total of 74 adults aged 18 to 50 years posted for surgeries requiring nasotracheal intubation were randomly divided into group A (Conventional) and group B (Interventional).
-After induction of anaesthesia, in group A bevel direction of thermo softened PVC endotracheal tube was towards the nasal septum in the nasal passage and cephalad in group B, later nasotracheal intubation was completed with direct laryngoscopy and Magill forceps.
+Methods: A total of 74 adults aged 18 to 50 y posted for surgeries requiring nasotracheal intubation were randomly divided into group A (Conventional) and group B (Interventional).
+After induction of anesthesia, in group a bevel direction of thermo softened PVC endotracheal tube was towards the nasal septum in the nasal passage and cephalad in group B, later nasotracheal intubation was completed with direct laryngoscopy and Magill forceps.
 After five minutes direct laryngoscopy was done to check for presence of epistaxis and its severity.
-Degree of resistance, nasal passage time, intubation time and haemodynamic parameters (heart rate, blood pressures) were also assessed & compared.
+Degree of resistance, nasal passage time, intubation time and haemodynamic parameters (heart rate, blood pressures) were also assessed and compared.

 Conclusion: The cephalad direction of the bevel of endotracheal tube in nasal passage during nasotracheal intubation decreases the chances of developing epistaxis and its severity.
 Hemodynamic parameters are also more stable in cephalad direction.